Texas is the largest state in the contiguous U.S. and was an independent republic for a short while before joining the Union.

 - Texas has the largest wind farms in the U.S.

 - There is plenty of big money in Texas.
-Of the 540 billionaires in the United States, 33 of them are Texas residents.
+Of the 540 billionaires in the United States, thirty-three are Texas residents.

 Note: this story is a part of an epic road trip from California to Florida and back.
 You can read about it here.